angular-es/AngularComunities/README.md

 remenber to change all angularx, to angular_yourLang => example angularbr and aiox and aio-x to aioyourlang and aio-yourlang => example aiobr and aio-br

+you can visit the online demo here : https://angularespanol.web.app/

 ## If you want to use firebase to CI in github actions
 use the main.yml file